PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - `glances`
     - `pyfastcopy`
     - Changes integrated with pulls or saved manual changes will __automatically__ be implemented into that virtual environment if the local package was installed with `-e` (stands for "editable") and you are running a script from the terminal.
-    - When the `ray` workflow and `parsl` workflows are finalized and designed as `poetry` packages, this manual creation of an environment won't be necessary because the `.toml` file will be present.

 - Prepare one of the two `slurm` scripts to claim some worker nodes on which we will launch a job.
     - By default, you are logged into the head node (login01, 02, or 03) which should __not__ be the node that executes the bulk of the computation (you actually cannot be charged for work on this node).